dynamsoft-docs/web-twain-docs/getstarted/react.md

 > Note: The change ensures the static files required to run `DWT` are copied over to the built project.

+We can get these resource files in a few different ways.
+See our [resource loading guide]({{site.general-usage}}resource-loading.html) to see how to load resource files from our official SDK, CDNs, or package managers.

 ## Implementation

 ### Generate a Component